-Lucky number: Biden is 13th US president set to meet queen
+Lucky number: Biden is 13th U.S. president set to meet queen

-LONDON (AP) — Imagine trying to make an impression on someone who’s met, well, almost everyone.
+LONDON — Imagine trying to make an impression on someone who’s met, well, almost everyone.

 Such is the challenge for President Joe Biden, who is set to sip tea with Queen Elizabeth II on Sunday at Windsor Castle after a Group of Seven leaders’ summit in southwestern England.